The most recent image of College Alfajiri

 Who Am I?

 Sixteen years later, I work as a Machine Learning Engineer at one of the largest banks in the UK, based in London.
-It not fancy as it may sound but It pay my bills and I can afford to live in London and send some money to my family in Africa.
-Some young people in my generation look up to me, they call me le grand frere de ses petits frere.
+It is not as fancy as it may sound, but It pays my bills and I can afford to live in London and send some money to my family in Africa.
+Some young people in my generation look up to me, they call me le grand frère de ses petits frères.
 This post is me trying to live up to that.

 I’ve spent over a decade in software engineering, worked across the East African tech sector and the international community.
 I hired, trained, and mentored engineers from across Africa and the globe.